inkline/inkline/packages/docs/pages/docs/preface/about-inkline.md

 2. **What was the inspiration when creating Inkline?**
     <p>Inkline is inspired by some of the well-established UI Frameworks out there, but we took our own approach in everything.
 Inkline aims to be as developer-friendly as possible.
 The main design inspirations are Bootstrap and Bulma.</p>
 3. **Does Inkline support tree-shaking?**
     <p>It does, and it does it very well!
-You can find how to set Inkline up for tree shaking in the <nuxt-link :to="{ name: 'docs-introduction-installation' }">Installation</nuxt-link> guide.</p>
+You can find how to set Inkline up for tree shaking in the <nuxt-link :to="{ name: 'docs-introduction-getting-started' }">Getting Started</nuxt-link> guide.</p>